JuliaGraphics/Luxor.jl/docs/src/examples.md

 preview()
 ```

 `Drawing(1000, 1000, "hello-world.png")` defines the width, height, location, and type of the finished image. `origin()` moves the 0/0 point to the centre of the drawing surface (by default it's at the top left corner).
 Thanks to `Colors.jl` we can specify colors by name as well as by numeric value: `background("black")` defines the color of the background of the drawing. `text("helloworld")` draws the text.
-It's placed at the current 0/0 and left-justified if you don't specify otherwise. `finish()` completes the drawing and saves the image in the file. `preview()` tries to open the saved file using some other application (eg Preview on macOS).
+It's placed at the current 0/0 point and left-justified if you don't specify otherwise. `finish()` completes the drawing and saves the PNG image in the file. `preview()` tries to open the saved file using some other application (eg Preview on macOS).

-The macros `@png`, `@svg`, and `@pdf` provide shortcuts for making and previewing graphics without having to provide the set-up and finish instructions:
+The macros `@png`, `@svg`, and `@pdf` provide shortcuts for making and previewing graphics without having to provide the usual set-up and finish instructions:

 ```julia
 # using Luxor